How To Lay Engineered Wood Flooring

 Acclimatising an Engineered Wood Floor Before Installation

-Only when the site conditions are correct and you are satisfied with your flooring, should you then acclimate wood flooring.
-This is a very important stage in the installation process as it will have an effect on how well the flooring performs after installation.
-Acclimatisation enables the moisture levels in the engineered wood flooring to become balanced with the moisture levels in the room.
+Acclimatisation is a very important stage in the installation process as it will have an effect on how well the flooring performs after installation.
+It enables the moisture levels in the engineered wood flooring to become balanced with the moisture levels in the room.
 The individual boards will often change shape during this process, expanding or shrinking and often even developing a slight bow along the length of planks.
 It is important to create this balance prior to installation so that there are no extreme movements once the floor has been installed.

-It takes 5-7 days to acclimate an engineered wood floor to a room.
+- Give 5-7 days to acclimate an engineered wood floor to a room, slightly longer than a simple laminate which usually only needs 48-72 hours.

 How to Lay Engineered Wood Flooring